yangjiao2/AskWalle-chatGPT/README.md

 In regard to the LLM, here are a few ways we can improve it:
 1. Run a "smarter" model: The current default is WizardLM-7B which is a 7 Billion parameter model.
 This one runs fairly quickly on standard hardware due to it's small size.
 Better results can be obtained by running a larger 13B (or even larger) model, however more compute and memory resources are required to run those.
-2. Fine-tune the model on Walmart specific data: LLMs have some knowledge embedded within it that comes from the source data it was originally trained on.
-Sometimes this intrinsic knowledge interferes with information inside Walmart's documentation.
-A good example of this is in regard to common acronyms and acronyms used in the Walmart Organization.
+2. Fine-tune the model on Confluence specific data: LLMs have some knowledge embedded within it that comes from the source data it was originally trained on.
+Sometimes this intrinsic knowledge interferes with information inside Confluence's documentation.
+A good example of this is in regard to common acronyms and acronyms used in the Confluence Organization.
 Sometimes the LLM will use it's own internal knowledge, instead of the documentation references it is provided.
-Fine-tuning an LLM on Walmart Data will further reinforce the likelyhood of getting more accurate answers out of the LLM.
+Fine-tuning an LLM on Confluence Data will further reinforce the likelyhood of getting more accurate answers out of the LLM.
 3. Improve the core prompt: Under the surface, this system uses a prompt wich combines the user's question with relevant sections from the reference documents.
 Tweaking this prompt may greatly improve the quality of the output.

 In regard to the Vectorstore, we can improve the output of the LLM by ensuring the most relevant sections of the documentation are provided at querytime.
 Possible ways to improve this include: